ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 The Rust compiler warns about variables that need not be mutable, which is nice.

-If I compare the number of non-whitespace source characters, the C++ version has 108&#x202f;981 characters — excluding the CIE 1964 files that I did not port, whereas the Rust version has 73&#x202f;603 characters, only two thirds the size of the C++ version.
+If I compare the number of non-whitespace source characters, the C++ version has roughly 109 thousand characters — excluding the CIE 1964 files that I did not port, whereas the Rust version has roughly 74 thousand characters, only two thirds the size of the C++ version.

 - Still don’t like Egyptian brackets.
 (I’ll fork `rust fmt` when it is available to fix it ;-)